quintenvandamme/ubuntumainline/README.md

 # ubuntumainline
-script for installing the latest mainlin kernel on ubuntu
+script for installing the latest mainline kernel on ubuntu

 ## installation